-One important aspect of MU-MIMO is that wireless clients can also have support for this technology.
-Cheap smartphones and tablets have only one wireless antenna to reduce their manufacturing costs, so they offer only 1x1 MIMO.
+One aspect of MU-MIMO is that wireless clients can also have support for this technology.
+Cheap smartphones and tablets have only one wireless antenna to reduce their manufacturing costs, so they offer 1x1 MIMO.
 Premium smartphones and tablets, often have two antennas and can benefit from 2x2 MIMO.
-Affordable laptops have two Wi-Fi antennas and can benefit from 2x2 MIMO while expensive ones have three antennas and can benefit from 3x3 MIMO.
-When we wrote this article, there weren’t any consumer computers or gadgets with support for 4x4 MIMO.
-However, we did test the ASUS PCE-AC88 wireless PCI-Express network adapter, and it is the first to implement 4x4 MIMO.
-Anyone can use it in a desktop computer for wireless network connections.
+Affordable laptops have two Wi-Fi antennas and can benefit from 2x2 MIMO while more expensive ones have three antennas and can benefit from 3x3 MIMO.
+The ASUS PCE-AC88 wireless PCI-Express network adapter is the first to implement 4x4 MIMO.
+Anyone can use it on a desktop computer for WiFi network connections.

-- 2x2 MIMO - they have two antennas and can simultaneously connect to two MIMO streams.
-It should make transfers twice as fast than in the case of 1x1 MIMO connections.
+2x2 MIMO - they have two antennas and can simultaneously connect to two MIMO streams.

-- 3x3 MIMO - have three antennas and simultaneously connect to three MIMO streams.
-It should make transfers three times as fast than in the case of 1x1 MIMO connections.
+3x3 MIMO - have three antennas and simultaneously connect to three MIMO streams.

-- 4x4 MIMO - have four antennas and simultaneously connect to four MIMO streams.
-It should make transfers four times faster than in the case of 1x1 MIMO connections.
+4x4 MIMO - have four antennas and simultaneously connect to four MIMO streams.

 In your network, you use different types of wireless devices that offer different MIMO implementations.
-Let’s assume that you have a wireless router with 4x4 MIMO.
+Let's assume that you have a wireless router with 4x4 MIMO.
 This router provides four data streams.
 Therefore, you can connect and simultaneously transfer data to four smartphones with 1x1 MIMO because each smartphone uses only one stream.
 Alternatively, you can connect and simultaneously transfer data to two tablets with 2x2 MIMO, to one laptop with 3x3 MIMO and one smartphone with 1x1 MIMO or just to one device, if it offers support for 4x4 MIMO.
-However, that device with 4x4 MIMO will benefit of transfer speeds of up to four times faster than one smartphone with 1x1 MIMO.
+However, that device with 4x4 MIMO will have the benefit of transfer speeds that are a lot faster than one smartphone with 1x1 MIMO.

 What are the advantages of MU-MIMO?

-If you buy a wireless router with support for MU-MIMO transfers, you get the following benefits:
+If you buy a wireless router or mesh WiFi system with support for MU-MIMO transfers, you get the following benefits:

 - Decreases the time each device has to wait to receive data